NullVoxPopuli/react-vs-ember/state-management/README.md

 ## React vs Ember: State Management

 _This is the second post in a segmented series on react (and react's ecosystem) vs ember.
 To read the previous, [go here to read about Event Handling](https://github.com/NullVoxPopuli/react-vs-ember/tree/master/event-handling).
-The *Event Handling* post is not required reading for this post, but makes the same general assumptions about prior knowledge apply.
+The *Event Handling* post is not required reading for this post, but makes the same general assumptions about prior knowledge ([SPAs](https://en.wikipedia.org/wiki/Single-page_application), [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript), etc).
 [See the series intro here](https://github.com/NullVoxPopuli/react-vs-ember#react-vs-ember-introduction)._

 Managing application state can easily become non-trivial over time, so it’s important to have a good foundation to build upon.
-Without knowing the options and how to manage them, state can grow out of control, leading to a lack of testability and greatly reduced maintainability.
+Without knowing the options and how to manage them, trying to establish a foundation will result in a lack of testability and greatly reduced maintainability.
+(Testing will be covered in the next segment of this series)

 This post will demonstrate two different ways of managing application state: With and without redux and what using or not using redux means in both the react and ember ecosystems.
 For a refresher on why anyone would want to use redux, read the [motivation page from redux's website](https://redux.js.org/introduction/motivation).
+The purpose of the comparison is to demonstrate the similarities and differences between react and ember with both redux and the ecosystem-native state management approach.

 All projects used in this blog post implement [TodoMVC](http://todomvc.com/), which is a simple todo app with some styling and predefined behavior.
 The code can be [viewed here](https://github.com/NullVoxPopuli/react-vs-ember/tree/master/state-management).

 Because redux is just javascript, there are negligible differences between the react and ember worlds.
 As shown [in the repo folder for this blog post](https://github.com/NullVoxPopuli/react-vs-ember/tree/master/state-management), the react and ember redux implementations use the _exact_ same `redux-store` folder.